Oh, snap: Next-gen Snapchat Spectacles are here, and they're faster, sleeker, and 100% more water resistant than the originals.

 In terms of their basic shape, the new Spectacles look almost identical to the originals, with round lenses and a shallow arch.
 The new version is sleeker and smaller in the right spots: They are more comfortable to wear, since the temple area of the frame, where the camera technology is housed, is about one-third smaller than it was in the first generation (in the photos above, the Spectacles on the left are the 2016 version, while the ones on the right are the 2018 version).
 The yellow charging case is also significantly smaller.

-The new lineup of colors emphasizes rich, jewel tones over the loud, pops of color of the previous generation.
+The new lineup of colours emphasises rich, jewel tones over the loud, pops of colour of the previous generation.
 There's ruby, a deep red; sapphire, a dark blue; and onyx, a classic black.
 There are no more yellow circles around the camera and LED light — the rim of each is tonal, blending in with the rest of the frame.
-Each color is also available in two lens shades: one is transparent and the other is mirrored.
+Each colour is also available in two lens shades: one is transparent and the other is mirrored.

 These design elements make the new Spectacles look less like a gimmick, and more like a legitimate pair of quality sunglasses.
-To that end, they're slightly more expensive ($149.99 versus $129.99), and you can pay an extra $100 to $300 to order a polarized version, as well as a prescription pair through Snapchat's partnership with Lensabl.
+To that end, they're slightly more expensive (£149), and you can pay extra to order a polarised version, as well as a prescription pair through Snapchat's partnership with Lensabl.

 The new Spectacles look less like a gimmick, and more like a legitimate pair of quality sunglasses.